rmnigm/rmnigm/README.md

 - Currently learning to **engineer everything everywhere all at once**, at least in machine learning and data analytics.

-- I regularly write articles and thoughts on [https://t.me/import_happiness](https://t.me/import_happiness)
+- I regularly write articles and thoughts on my telegram channel [Import Happiness](https://t.me/import_happiness)

 - Ask me about **reinforcement learning, analytics, convex optimization and computer vision**